-One of the many great things about Customer Insights is the fact that the data gathered and displayed by the application belongs to you: if you want to share the data or the reports with pretty much anyone, well, you are free to do so.
-For example, from any Dashboard or Look you can click the Settings icon and then select Send:
+One of the many great things about Customer Insights is the fact that the data gathered and displayed by the application belongs to you: if you want to share the data or the reports with pretty much anyone, well, you're free to do so.
+For example, from any Dashboard or Look you can click the Settings icon and then click Send:

-In turn, that displays the send data dialog box, where you can configure exactly what you want to send and who you want to send it to:
+In turn, that displays the Send data dialog, where you can configure exactly what you want to send and who you want to send it to:

 The title of the report being sent.
 By default, Customer Insights uses the title of the Dashboard or Look as the report title.
 However, you have the option of entering a custom report title.
 If your Look is entitled DemoRptJan18 you can title the report emailed to people Demographics Report for January 2018.
 That’s entirely up to you.

 If your Dashboard or Look includes filters, you can use those filters to limit the amount of data included in the report.
 For example, suppose you want data only for December 25, 2017.
 As long as there’s a filter that lets you filter by date, you can do that:

 In this case, the emailed report will only include data for December 25, 2017, regardless of how many days’ worth of data the Look is capable of retrieving.

 As implied above, you can only use the filters defined in a Dashboard or a Look.
 If a Dashboard or Look does not use filters, then this option will not be available:

 Specifies where the Dashboard data should be sent.
 The only allowed destination is Email, which enables you to send data to one or more email addresses.
 By default, Customer Insights lists your email address as the sole recipient: